 Music can detract not only from the food and wine, but also from conversations, mood, thoughts, and emotions.
 This is what most often ruins the dining experience for me.
 I usually go out as much for the food and wine as for the conversation, and often enjoy lengthy, involved, and intimate conversations.
 Any music that is so loud as to oblige me to strain my voice kills such conversations.
 Moreover, music with lyrics attached imposes the singer’s thoughts and emotions upon diners.
 These thoughts and emotions are often banal or incongruous, and prevent me from feeling or evolving my own.
 Why in heaven's name should I care about the love life of some forlorn stranger?
 It is very telling, I think, that, in general, we do not play music when eating at home.

 On the other hand, there are some people who have nothing or little to say to each other.
 For such people, the music can, at least to some extent, carpet over the silence and relieve the pressure of having to make conversation.
 Ideally, a restaurant with any sort of culinary pretensions ought to have a silent area or room, and, whenever possible, give diners the choice between silence and discreet instrumental music.

 Lastly, restaurateurs need to be aware that the perceived volume of the music varies according to the number of people and amount of background noise in the restaurant, and that both can change significantly in the course of an evening.
 With only few diners to absorb and drown it, the music comes across as louder, and so the volume needs to be turned down.

-Neel Burton is author of the new Concise Guide to Wine and Blind Tasting and other books.
+Neel Burton is author of the Concise Guide to Wine and Blind Tasting, Heaven and Hell: The Psychology of the Emotions, and other books.